One fine morning, we were discussing product improvement and came across a great quote by Jeff Bezos, founder of Amazon,

 What’s the first thing you do when reaching out to someone?
 Of course, no one likes strangers.
 And that’s why knowing your customer comes first.

-In today’s market, you need to know your customer’s pain points, tap into their emotions, and empathize with them with the right kind of solution.
+In today’s market, you need to figure out your customer’s pain points, tap into their emotions, and empathize with them with the right kind of solution.
 You need to find out how your customers have ended up arriving and what made them interact with your business.

 Once you know about your customer, communications get easier, enabling you to form a meaningful relationship.